 How Do I Start My Indoor Garden?

-Light: A dedicated gardening light is essential for difficult to grow plants such as tomatoes, cucumbers, and other fruiting plants.
+Light: A dedicated gardening light is essential for difficult to grow plants to thrive such as tomatoes, cucumbers, and other fruiting and flowering plants.
 It is also a good option for gardeners who live in less sunny areas or want a consistent source of light for their seeds.
-Normal house light, or light near the windowsill, can suffice for most beginner gardening needs.
-But these light sources can be stretched thin during the winter months.
+Natural lighting, or light near the windowsill, can suffice for most beginner gardening needs.
+But these light sources can be stretched thin during the winter months and cooler temperatures.

-Watering and a container with drainage holes: Similar to outdoor gardening, it is essential to make sure your indoor plants are getting enough water.
+Watering and a container with drainage holes: Similar to outdoor gardening, it is essential to make sure your indoor plants are getting enough water and follow watering frequency.
 Indoor planting comes with its own irrigation challenges, though.
 Make sure there are holes in your containers to let the excess water out.
 This will keep your plants from sitting in drenched soil with more water than they need.
 Failing to do so can lead to one of several problems, such as root rot or plant death.

 Fertilizer: The terms “plant food” and “fertilizer” are often used interchangeably but are basically nutrients.
-Leaf vegetables, herbs, and other similar plants should be fertilized monthly, whereas fruiting plants should be fertilized every couple weeks.
-Fertilizer and nutrients replenishment is essential for successful plant growth and gardening.
+Leaf vegetables, herbs, and other similar plants should be fertilized monthly with either compost, liquid fertilizer, or slow-release fertilizers, whereas fruiting plants should be fertilized every couple of weeks.
+Fertilizer and nutrients replenishment is essential for successful plant growth and the root system.